palewire/observable-framework-cpi-example/README.md

 all_df = get_dataframe(seasonally_adjusted=False)

 # Get the same series but for the 'core' CPI, which excludes food and energy
+# This series has historically been less volatile than the overall index,
+# so some experts see it as a better measure of inflation.
 core_df = get_dataframe(
     items="All items less food and energy",
     seasonally_adjusted=False